resoltico/test/datasets/final-web2json-protocol.md

 ### ENSURE and DOUBLE-CHECK

-- That there are no circular references in schema definitions
+- That there are no circular references in schema definitions.
+- That we have type annotations.
-- Support for processing both URLs and local files
+- Support for processing both URLs and local files.
-- Smart output path determination, sanitizing of paths and filenames (spaces, special characters, invalids, etc)
+- Smart output path determination, sanitizing of paths and filenames (spaces, special characters, invalids, etc).
-- Progress indicators and error handling
+- Progress indicators and error handling.
+- When building recursive schema structures in Zod and TypeScript: (A) Always declare a placeholder variable first without initialization (e.g., let innerSchema: z.ZodType<any>;); (B) Create your exported schema using z.lazy() that references this placeholder (e.g., export const schema = z.lazy(() => innerSchema);); (C) Only then define the actual schema structure, using your exported lazy schema for self-references; (D)Never directly reference a schema in its own initialization expression; (E) Use z.array() with your lazy schema for collections of recursive elements.

 ## PROCESSING ALGORITHM